stuttgart-things/docs/presentations/dagger/home/shell.md

 ---

+### /DAGGER SHELL

-The Dagger CLI includes an interactive shell that translates the familiar Bash syntax to Dagger API requests.
-It's the simplest and fastest way to run Dagger workflows directly from the command-line.
+- The Dagger CLI includes an interactive shell
+- translates the familiar Bash syntax to Dagger API requests
+- simplest and fastest way to run Dagger workflows directly from the command-line.

-You can use it for builds, tests, ephemeral environments, deployments, or any other task you want to automate from the terminal.

 ---